Bifocal, Progressive or Single-Vision Reading Glasses?

 This specialized lens is great for those who work in an office environment because it not only helps you see the computer clearly, it allows you to see around a conference room.

-Workspace Progressive lenses do not have distance vision, so they are not recommended for driving.
 Like standard progressives, it may take some time to adjust to a Workspace Progressive.

 In addition to this guide, we recommend consulting with your eye doctor to determine the best lens solution for you.